Gen 1 is now few and far between.

 Size & Weight

 Night vision scopes are typically large, bulky, and heavy.
 Fortunately, as the tech improves so does its physical dimensions.
-Size and weight is not determined by price point, but this is still relevant information to know as it will determine if it’s right for your weapon system.
+Size and weight is not determined by price point, but this is still relevant information to know as it will determine if it’s right for your rifle system.

 There are lightweight models as featherlight as 1 lb but 2 lbs is also considered lightweight.
 Heavier models will generally have larger objective lenses like that of 70 mm to 100 mm and will likely weigh over 2 lbs.